 How to Stop Stress EatingBy Sarah S – Jenny Craig

-We've all been there — a bad day at work leads to a day of junk food bingeing.
+We've all been there—a bad day at work can lead to reaching for junk food when you finally get home to unwind.
 With all the stressful things that life throws your way on a daily basis, it's easy to find solace in the comforts of unhealthy foods.

-Alleviating your stress with junk food may be tempting, but it's a slippery slope that can deter you from getting the body you want.
+Alleviating your stress with junk food may be tempting, but it's a slippery slope that can deter you from reaching your weight loss goals.
 Stress is normal from time to time.
 And learning how to handle stress in a constructive way can put you on the path towards a healthier lifestyle.